Hamburg, Arkansas

 Hamburg is a city in and the county seat of Ashley County, Arkansas, United States.
-The population was 2,857 at the 2010 census.
+The population was 2,536 at the 2020 census.
 The population declined by more than 10% between 2010 and 2020, resulting in a lower tax base for the region.
 It is the home town of NBA player Scottie Pippen.
 The City of Hamburg crest has a picture of a gazebo, trees, cotton, and antelope.

-The city requires residents to pay a $30 reconnect fee in order to have your water service restored if it is shut off.
-Your water service will only be restored during the hours of 8:00am and 4:30pm.
-You may pay an additional $60, a 200% surcharge, to have your water service restored after hours.
-The City of Hamburg also, in 2024, decided to begin enforcing customers of the city water service to have shut off valves.
-The 2023 Annual Drinking Water Quality Report for Hamburg Water Department found lead and copper in the city's water supply, though not at levels to cause concern.
+History

+The Hamburg Commercial Historic District is a two-block area centered around the town square that includes twenty-four buildings, most of which are brick structures built before 1920.
+The former site of the Ashley County Courthouse is now a grassy park with a gazebo.
+It was listed on the National Register of Historic Places in 2009.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.8 km2, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Hamburg has a humid subtropical climate, abbreviated "Cfa" on climate maps.